Fellow in the Academy of certified childbirth educators

 Christine is a child development specialist who found her way to childbirth education after the birth of her first child.
 During that first birth experience, she realized she was not as informed as she thought and sought to learn more.
 Her desire to help other expectant mothers and families understand the normalcy of birth lead her to become a Lamaze Certified Childbirth Educator.
-After a few years of teaching, Christine sought out doula certification and now attends several births per month.
+After a few years of teaching, Christine sought out doula certification and has served hundreds of families.
 She strives to empower women to advocate for themselves in achieving the birth experience that they desire.

 Services & Qualifications